source: http://www.brian-gatt.com/portfolio/flappy/documentation.pdf

 Reinforcement learning is a machine learning technique which is prevalent in today’s modern games.

-Agents learn from their past experience which in turn allows them to better judge future actions.
-This is achieved by providing the agent with a reward for their actions in relation to the current world state.
+providing the agent with a reward for their actions in relation to the

 Reinforcement learning is based on three important factors:

-1.The reward function – A function which rewards or punishes (perceived as a negative reward) the agent for the action he just performed.
+reward function – A function which rewards or punishes (perceived as a

 2.The learning rule – A rule which reinforces the agent’s memory based on the current experience and reward.